Izenda7Series/docs-html/_sources/ui/doc_copy_management.rst.txt

    .. figure:: /_static/images/Workspace_List.png
       :align: right
-      :width: 367px
+      :width: 450px

       Workspace List

    In browser, log in to Izenda as a user with Copy Management permission.
 #.
-Click Settings, then Data Setup then Copy Management in the left menu.
+Click Settings, then Copy Management in the left menu.
 #.
-Select the Setting Level: either System or a specific tenant.
-#.
-The list of workspaces are displayed under Middle Panel.
+The list of workspaces is displayed in Middle Panel.
 #.
 Tick the Show only my workspace check-box to filter the list by workspaces owned by current user.
 #.
 Type a partial name into the Search box to further filter the list by similar name.